dylancsom/BAYMAX-VISION/README.md

 # Overview

   This repository contains a complete solution for medical wound segmentation using deep learning.
-The model is trained to identify the precise boundaries of open wounds in medical imagery, which has applications in wound assessment, measurement, and treatment planning.
-Specifically, its intended use is for automated emmergency injury treatment via computer vision embedded robotics.
+The model is trained to identify the total area and precise boundaries of open wounds in medical imagery, which has applications in wound assessment, measurement, and treatment.
+The main focus of this project is to explore the utility of Position-Based Visual Servoing within medical robotics.

 ### Key Features